iamdcj/javascripts/core/lexical-structure/case-sensitivity/README.md

 const davidjones = "David Christian Jones";
 ```

-Any RHS reference to either binding must use the correct casing;
+Any RHS reference to either binding must use the correct casing for the identifier;

 ```
 console.log(davidJones) // "David Jones"
 console.log(davidjones) // "David Christian Jones"
 ```

-otherwise reference errors will be thrown;
+If any attempt to use a different casing to the original identifer will result in a reference error will being thrown;

 ```
 console.log(Davidjones) //  Uncaught ReferenceError: Davidjones is not defined